 One of the more common genera of bamboo, Bambusa contains well over 100 species, mostly native to Asia and the Pacific Islands.
 Many of these clumping bamboos are popular garden specimens, especially Oldham’s (B. oldhamii).
 Bambusa varieties are also well-known for their tasty and edible shoots.

-Most species of Bambusa grow tall and upright, with handsome canes up 40-60 feet high.
-The best species for building purposes is probably B. bambos.
+Most species of Bambusa grow tall and upright, with handsome canes sometimes up 40-60 feet high.
+One of the best species for building purposes is probably B. bambos.
 Also known as Giant Thorny Bamboo, this variety can get up to 100 feet tall.
 Its poles have very thick walls, and when growing, the plant has a very dark green appearance.

-Besides home construction, this species is also useful for a variety of applications.
-Bambusa poles are versatile for fencing, scaffolding, thatching, and crafts.
+Besides home construction, these species are useful for a variety of applications.
+Bambusa poles are excellent for fencing, scaffolding, thatching, and crafts.

 Another of the largest genera of bamboo, Phyllostachys also contains more than 100 varieties.
 Native to China and Taiwan, it’s mostly subtropical but tends to tolerate a more temperate habitat.
 For this reason, it is commonly found in many more parts of the world.